Md-Sazzad-Ahsan/Collab/README.md

-# Meetverse
+# Collab

-Meetverse is a Node.js application that allows users to connect and collaborate in a virtual meeting space.
+Collab is a Node.js application that allows users to connect and collaborate in a virtual meeting space.
 This README will guide you through setting up and running the project locally.

 ## Prerequisites